How much does a new boiler cost? Boiler Installation Cost & Price Guide

 As such, you should take the time to explore the new boilers on the market currently, and read reviews of the manufacturers before you commit to a new boiler.
 Some new models from respected brands offer energy-efficient features that can reduce the cost of your heating bills, so it might be worth paying more for your boiler now to save on the cost of heating your home in the future.

 Our reviews show you the functions and features that each boiler offers, as well as giving you a brief overview of the brand that created the boiler.
-As such, we would recommend that you check out our reviews when you’re buying a new boiler.
+As such, we would recommend that you check out our reviews when you’re buying a boiler.

 All of the boiler brands that we offer are top-quality, so you can find only the best new boilers on our site.
 We work hard to provide a selection of boilers that will meet the needs of a range of households.

 So, you can use our site to find out more about how each boiler works, what issues it has, and more.
-All that info means you choose the new boiler that will give you many years of satisfaction.
+All that info means you choose the boiler that will give you many years of satisfaction.

-Thermostat costs for your new boiler
+Thermostat costs for your new boiler – help with keeping your energy bills low

 Energy-efficient boilers not only save you money on your heating and hot water bills, but you might also be eligible for a Government Energy Grant.
 Check if you can make the most of one of these grants for your new boiler to save yourself money and reduce your carbon footprint.